Easy Creamy Old Fashioned Potato Soup Recipe in 30 Minutes

 First you’re going to need 2 giant Russet potatoes.
 Why Russet?
 Let’s go deep, Russ:

-Best Potatoes for an Old Fashioned Potato Soup Recipe
+Best potatoes for this Easy Potato Soup

 Russet Potatoes are the best kind to use for this potato soup recipe.
 Their high starch content and light texture provide that creamy, smooth mouthfeel we are looking for.
 They work well if you want to completely cream the soup (no bits of potato) or if you want to mash a little but still have some chunks.